etcd-io/etcd/Documentation/optimal-cluster-size.md

 ### Odd Active Cluster Size

-The other important cluster optimization is to always have an odd active cluster size (i.e. `activeSize`).
+The other important cluster optimization is to always have an odd active cluster size.
 Adding an odd node to the number of peers doesn't change the size of the majority and therefore doesn't increase the total latency of the majority as described above.
 But, you gain a higher tolerance for peer failure by adding the extra machine.
 You can see this in practice when comparing two even and odd sized clusters:

 | Active Peers | Majority   | Failure Tolerance |
 |--------------|------------|-------------------|